All Saints

 Commentary on Revelation 7:2-4,9-14; 1 John 3:1-3 and Matthew 5:1-12

-But today’s feast uses the word in a much wider sense.
+But today’s feast uses the word ‘saints’ in a much wider sense.
 It refers to all those baptised Christians who have died and are now with God in glory.
 It also certainly includes all non-Christians who lived a good life sincerely in accordance with the convictions of their conscience.
-We simply do not know how many people we are talking about, but it is a very large number.
+While we do not know how many people we are talking about, we know it is a very large number.
 Putting it another way, there is no way we can decide which people have made an irrevocable choice of rejecting what is true and good and have chosen to be alienated from God forever.
-Hopefully, their number is much smaller.
+But hopefully, their number is much smaller.

 The Gospel chosen for today’s feast is interesting.
 It gives us what we know as the Eight Beatitudes from the beginning of the Sermon on the Mount.
 It is, in fact, a charter for holiness.
 When many people think of holiness they think of keeping the Ten Commandments and perhaps some other requirements of the Church like going to Mass on Sundays or fasting during Lent.
 What we often tend to forget is that the Ten Commandments really belong to the Old Testament and are part of the Jewish law.
 Of course, they are still valid and Jesus said clearly: